HOW TO PRICE FOR A PHOTOGRAPHY ASSIGNMENT – BEST TIPS IN 2024

 - Full Copyrights.
 You (the client) own the photos.
 This is great when a client wants to use the photos for commercial purposes.
 Example: print them on t-shirts/postcards/calendars/posters they sell or a massive national billboard campaign you are about to launch.
 Price: PREMIUM – Photographers will charge a premium price as they are giving away the copyrights to your business.

 - Specific Platform rights + industry-exclusive rights + perpetual time rights.
-In this scenario, you - the photographer - own the copyrights and offer your client the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( You can make your client pay a premium for NOT selling the same photo to the client's industry competitors) and give them perpetual time rights (unlimited time to use the image).
-On this agreement, the client is not allowed to sell the photo or use the photo as the main element on product/service they are aiming to sell.
-Price: HIGH – You - the photographer - will charge you high price as you are giving the client's right to use the image at any point in time.
+In this scenario, you – the photographer – own the copyrights and offer your client the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( You can make your client pay a premium for NOT selling the same photo to the client’s industry competitors) and give them perpetual time rights (unlimited time to use the image).
+In this agreement, the client is not allowed to sell the photo or use the photo as the main element of the product/service they are aiming to sell.
+Price: HIGH – You – the photographer – will charge a high price as you are giving the client’s right to use the image at any point in time.

 5. USE LOCATION LIMITATIONS TO PRICE PREMIUM

-You - the photographer - can charge a higher fee for pre-inspecting the shooting location before the shooting date.
-You can also charge a higher fee if the location is in an area of limited access: flooding, dirt roads, etc. Photographer Travel/Scout Days: You - the photographer may travel in and scout the location prior to the shoot day, and then fly back home the day after the shoot.
+You – the photographer – can charge a higher fee for pre-inspecting the shooting location before the shooting date.
+You can also charge a higher fee if the location is in an area of limited access: flooding, dirt roads, etc. Photographer Travel/Scout Days: You – the photographer may travel in and scout the location before the shoot day, and then fly back home the day after the shoot.
 You, therefore, can include some travel/scout days.

 Casting (Models) can make or break a shoot, and it runs deeper than the look and style of a model.
 Chemistry is crucial and often the difference between a good shoot and a great one.
 A fantastic image – in most cases – demonstrates collaboration between photographer and models as a truly shared vision, each skill set shaping the shoot and elevating the creative experience.